 After reading through the expert tips in MilitaryByOwner’s For Sale By Owner (FSBO) ebooks, I feel like my spouse and I have a solid framework to sell our home on our own.

 As we wait for an offer on our property, I’m preparing ahead of time for the closing transaction.
-One of the factors we’ll consider is whether we should hire a closing agent.
+Home sellers often wonder if they need an attorney for their FSBO or need to hire a closing agent.
 Are you in the same boat?
 Let's discuss the importance of having a closing agent when it comes to selling your home.

 What is a closing agent?

 Also called an “escrow agent” or “settlement agent,” a closing agent is an impartial entity present for the final details of a real estate transaction.
 As defined by Bankrate, a closing agent is a representative who “conducts the settlement meeting and makes sure that all documents are signed and recorded and that closing fees and escrow payments are paid and properly distributed.”

 We’ve done the research on the rules and requirements.
 We have working knowledge of the FSBO process.
 We’ve built our contract and it’s ready for a sale.
 Which has us asking, do we really need the presence of a closing agent?

 In most cases, a home seller will need to involve a representative from the title company to transfer the title from the seller to the buyer.
 Additionally, in certain states, it’s a legal requirement to have a real estate attorney acting as the closing agent or working along side of a closing agent.

 Which states specify who needs to be present at the closing transaction?

 Depending on where we are stationed, some places around the U.S. have particular rules about who should attend the closing transaction.
 In some East Coast states, it’s a legal requirement to have the services of a real estate attorney.
 For instance: